brucemack/kc1fsz-rc1/docs/users.md

 (level) is the audio level in dB relative to full scale.

 #### set cosmode (radio) (mode)
+Controls the carrier detect (COS) mode used by the radio.

 (radio) is either 0 or 1.

 (mode) is one of the following: